wesruv/target.en/help/c-activities/c-activity-qa/activity-qa-bookmark.md

 ---
+keywords: qa;preview;bookmarklet;preview links
 description: Information to help you use the Adobe Target QA bookmarklet to force Target to release you from QA mode.
-keywords: qa;preview;bookmarklet;preview links
-seo-description: Information to help you use the Adobe Target QA bookmarklet to force Target to release you from QA mode.
-seo-title: Activity QA bookmarklet for Adobe Target
+title: Activity QA bookmarklet for Adobe Target
-solution: Target
-title: Activity QA bookmarklet
 topic: Advanced,Standard,Classic
 uuid: 2890e215-16c9-4b22-a8eb-732cd6efede3
 ---